 The layer's thumbnail indicates that this layer is a Smart Object - it is linked to the file that you placed.
 Changes in the original file will also be reflected in the file where the original is placed.
-(You will work extensively with Smart Objects in Project 2: African Wildlife Map)

 You can place either raster or vector files as Smart Objects.
 If you place a raster file as a Smart Object, doubleclicking the thumbnail opens the placed raster file in another Photoshop window.